History of US Broadcasting Abroad

 Impact:

-One of the few non-state media sources
+- One of the few non-state media sources providing independent news in highly censored environments .

 Reasons for Closure – Trump’s Executive Order

-- Objective: Reduce federal spending and
+- Objective: Reduce federal spending and government bureaucracy .

 - Budget Cuts:

-Voice of America (VoA): $267.5 million
+- Voice of America (VoA): $267.5 million

-Radio Free Asia (RFA): $63 million
+- Radio Free Asia (RFA): $63 million

 - Criticism from Trump Administration:

-Some right-wing media (Fox News, The Daily Caller)
+- Some right-wing media (Fox News, The Daily Caller) claimed that these organizations became biased .

-Accused of pushing political agendas under the
+- Accused of pushing political agendas under the guise of independent journalism .

 - Official Justification:

-“American taxpayers should not be funding foreign propaganda.”
+- “American taxpayers should not be funding foreign propaganda.”

 Fallout and Reactions